graphile/crystal/docs/default-role.md

 postgraphql -c postgres://auth_user@localhost:5432/mydb
 ```

-The `auth_user` will have all the priveleges PostGraphQL might need.
+The `auth_user` will have all the privileges PostGraphQL might need.

 You can also specify a `default_role` with PostGraphQL.
 The `default_role` will be used by PostGraphQL whenever no authorization token is provided or when the role claim in the authorization token is not specified.
 So all users that don’t explicitly specify a role will automatically use the `default_role`.